SNUGNSS/snugnss.github.io/content/publication/ic_200404/index.md

 ---
-title: ""Developing an Automatic Control System of Unmanned Aircrafts with a Single-antenna GPS Receiver""
+title: "Developing an Automatic Control System of Unmanned Aircrafts with a Single-antenna GPS Receiver"
 authors:
 - Sanghyo Lee
 - Jihoon Kim